 - Change the scenery: Take a walk in the wildlife sanctuary, explore a new place in town, or get out of town altogether.

-- Try a relaxation strategy: Breathing, meditation, progressive relaxation, yoga, massage…there are many practices to choose from and a growing body of research expounding the benefits.
+- Try a relaxation strategy: Mindfulness, yoga, massage…there are many practices to choose from and a growing body of research expounding the benefits.

 - Move your body: Find ways to get active and incorporate more movement into your life.